Atmelfan/scpi-rs/README.md

 # Features
 These features are by default turned off.
-- `extended-error` - Allows extended error messages of the form `error code, "error message; extended message"`.
+- `extended-error` - Allows extended error messages of the form `<error code>, "error message;extended message"`.
 Requires more data and program memory.
+- `arbitrary-utf8-string` - Allows UTF8 arbitrary data block, `#s"Detta är en utf8 sträng med roliga bokstäver`.
+Checked by the parser and emits a InvalidBlockData if the UTF8 data is malformed.

 # Getting started
 TODO, look at `example` (or `example-cortexm` for embedded) directory for now